yunji0387/devops-note/notes/security_for_application_development.md

 <summary><b>(click to expand/hide)</b></summary>
 <!-- MarkdownTOC -->

-# Introduction to Vulnerability Scanning and Threat Modeling

 Welcome to "Vulnerability Scanning and Threat Modeling!"
 This video tutorial will provide you with a foundational understanding of vulnerability scanning and threat modeling within software development, highlighting their importance in securing applications.

 ## Learning Objectives